AlibabaCloudDocs/mongodb/intl.en-US/Best Practices/Performance/Troubleshoot the high CPU utilization of ApsaraDB for MongoDB.md

 # Troubleshoot the high CPU utilization of ApsaraDB for MongoDB

 When you use ApsaraDB for MongoDB, the CPU utilization may become excessively high or even approach 100%.
-The high CPU utilization slows down data read /write operations and affects normal business operations.
+The high CPU utilization slows down read and write operations and affects normal business operations.
 This topic describes how to troubleshoot the high CPU utilization of ApsaraDB for MongoDB for your applications.

 ## Analyze running requests in ApsaraDB for MongoDB

-1. Connect to an ApsaraDB for MongoDB instance through the mongo shell.
+1. Connect to an ApsaraDB for MongoDB instance by using the mongo shell.

-    For more information, see [Connect to a standalone ApsaraDB for MongoDB instance by using the mongo shell](/intl.en-US/Quick Start/Connect to an instance/Connect to a standalone ApsaraDB for MongoDB instance by using the mongo shell.md), [Connect to a replica set instance by using the mongo shell](/intl.en-US/Quick Start/Connect to an instance/Connect to a replica set instance by using the mongo shell.md), and [Connect to a sharded cluster instance by using the mongo shell](/intl.en-US/Quick Start/Connect to an instance/Connect to a sharded cluster instance by using the mongo shell.md).
+    For more information, see [Connect to a standalone ApsaraDB for MongoDB instance by using the mongo shell](/intl.en-US/Quick Start/Connect to an instance/Connect to a standalone ApsaraDB for MongoDB instance by using the mongo shell.md), [Connect to a replica set instance by using the mongo shell](/intl.en-US/Quick Start/Connect to an instance/Connect to a replica set instance by using the mongo shell.md), and [Connect to a sharded cluster instance by using the mongo shell](/intl.en-US/Quick Start/Connect to an instance/Connect to a sharded cluster ApsaraDB for MongoDB instance by using the mongo shell.md).

 2. Run the `db.currentOp()` command to check running operations in ApsaraDB for MongoDB.

-    Example of the command output:
+    The following code provides an example of the command output:

     ```
     {